 Compiled by the Road Trip Alberta team

 There are two things for certain about the drive from Vancouver to Calgary (or in reverse, from Calgary to Vancouver).
 1. It’s a long drive – approximately 1,000 kilometres and 2.
 It’s a very beautiful drive through the Canadian Rockies.
 Depending on the intent of your trip – whether you want to get there quickly or take your time and do some sightseeing (which we HIGHLY recommend) – we’ve got all the information you need below.
-No matter which route you take there are lots of photo stops and things to do along the way!
+No matter your route or itinerary, it will be an adventure and there are many photo stops and things to do along the way!

 About the Route

-We’ve outlined three routes for getting from Vancouver to Calgary, one of the most scenic long-haul drives in western Canada, each of which has its own benefits.
+We’ve outlined three routes from Vancouver to Calgary, one of the most scenic long-haul drives in western Canada.
+Each route has its own benefits.

 Fastest Route from Vancouver to Calgary

-The fastest route to Calgary is 1,038 km and will take about 12 hours and 15 minutes.
-Head from north Vancouver up Highway 99 towards Whistler and then to Kamloops, where you’ll then get onto Highway 1 (Trans-Canada Highway) and follow it all the way to Calgary.
+The fastest route for a Calgary Road Trip is 1,038 km and will take about 12 hours and 15 minutes.
+Head from north Vancouver up Highway 99, the Sea-to Sky Highway, towards Whistler and then to Kamloops, where you’ll then get onto Highway 1 (Trans-Canada Highway) and follow it all the way to Calgary.

 Alternate Route #1 from Vancouver to Calgary